The Lord’s Resistance Army

 The LRA, known as the Lord’s Resistance Army, perpetrated a twenty-year conflict with the Ugandan government.
 This complex conflict was rooted in British ‘divide and rule’ colonialism, then perpetuated by subsequent Ugandan governments.
 In 1989, after former president Milton Obote’s government was overthrown, the LRA, led by Joseph Koney, initiated an armed struggle against current President Yoweri Museveni’s government.
 The LRA soon began terrorizing the northern Acholi civilian population as a means to obtain supplies, garner attention and challenge the Ugandan government.

-The government of Uganda responded to this crisis by forcing the region’s population of 2 million people into internally displaced people’s (IDP) camps.
+The region’s population of nearly 2 million people were forced into internally displaced people (IDP) camps.
 Originally viewed as refuges from LRA attacks, the camps were vulnerable and inadequately equipped.
 One report cited an estimated 1,000 people died weekly due to poor health and sanitation provisions alone.
-Conditions in camps still open remain appalling.
-It is estimated that 70% of IDP residents are children.
+It is believed that 70% of IDP residents were children.
+The last of the camps were closed in 2012, though many former camp residents have settled in those areas.
+Six of those former camp areas have become service hubs for VOH.